I have received the below comments in relation to the last post about the differences between calibration, verification, and validation.

 The tank displays the exact level of liquid oxygen with an acceptable range of pressure as per calibration and verification results with the Tank Specifications.

 Therefore, the whole system (tank) is suitable for storing and monitoring liquid oxygen (LOX).

 Take note, that prior to validation, we performed calibration and verification in order to support our objective above.

 Through calibration, we have determined the instrument accuracy, while through verification, we have confirmed that it is within manufacturer tolerance/specifications.

 Validation results will conclude if the use of the LOX tank is fit for its purpose (storing and monitoring) and therefore leads to the approval or rejection decision by the concerned individuals.

-This is just an example, of course more test and verification is performed during the actual validation process which includes a leak test, the safety valve, the transmitter and others.
+This is just an example, in actual, more test and verification is performed during the actual validation process which includes a leak test, the safety valve, the transmitter, and others.

 Final results of validation will be documented through a validation report with signatures of approval for ‘fit to be used‘ on its purpose